bleroy/3d-junkyard/Decent1200/readme.md

 The vintage Decent 1200 keyboard only uses a stabilizer for the space bar (the other stabilized keys just have additional switches), but since the space bar is 9U and the cap footprint is different from MX caps, you'll need additional parts.
 First you'll need custom-printed stems for the stabilizers, that you'll assemble into the Durock stabilizers like you would the standard ones.
 Then you'll need a custom-length rod made from 1.6mm copper rods (see BOM for source).
 The rod must be cut to measured dimensions and bent carefully before being added to the stabilizers.

-### Configure the keyboard for your layout
+### Configure the keyboard for your layout (vintage only)

-Solder two small jumper wires **horizontally** to the left of the PCB to configure it for Caps or Control.
-This rewires the key that's above left shift and that's normally Control on an original keyboard.
-Control on the modern keyboard goes to the left of the space bar, and this key is reconfigured to be Caps.
-The two wires should short from the middle position to the right position for modern, and from the middle to the left for vintage.
+Solder two small jumper wires **horizontally** to the left of the PCB to configure it for Control.The two wires should short from the middle position to the left for vintage.
 The silkscreen has helper text for this.

 ### Mount the switches onto the plate